RalitsaLefterova/Yoga-Style-eShop-frontend/README.md

 >
 > ### This is not a real business!!!
 >
-> The purpose of this project is to honed my skills in React, Typescript and Jest.
+> The purpose of this project is to hone my skills in React, Typescript and Jest.

 ## About The Project